ramon-victor/freegpt-webui/README.md

 ### Switching to the NagaAI-version Branch :arrows_counterclockwise:

-Run the following command to switch to the NagaAI-version branch:
+Run the following command to switch to the NagaAI branch:

 ```
-git checkout NagaAI-version
+git checkout naga-version
 ```

 ## Install Dependencies :wrench: